Common questions are answered below. Please read through the questions below to see if your concerns are addressed by any of the topics listed here.

 Yes, you do need to enrol for the whole programme, but you enrol and pay for each module within it separately, according to your individual needs.
 There are then two possible exit points where you can withdraw from the programme with a ‘contained award’: a Postgraduate Certificate (after gaining 60 credits) or a Postgraduate Diploma (after gaining 120 credits).
 The Core module counts for 60 credits and the elective modules count for a further 30 credits each.

 Normally, yes, though in special circumstances it may be possible to start with one of the elective modules.

 You can submit each meaningful section of an assignment for feedback, plus one final draft of the whole assignment.
 In addition, supervisors will also be available to respond to incidental queries between submissions.

 After you have successfully completed the Core Module and two elective modules, you may register to do the Dissertation Module (which counts for the final 60 credits).
 Once you have registered, you have 3 months in which to submit your Proposal.
-You should advise Simon Smith (Programme Leader) of the proposed area or title for the Dissertation, and you will then be allocated a tutor who will help you prepare the Proposal.
+You should advise the Programme Leader of the proposed area or title for the Dissertation, and you will then be allocated a tutor who will help you prepare the Proposal.
 After you have approval to proceed, you then have 60 weeks in which to write and submit the Dissertation.